maidsafe/rfcs/text/0000-RDF-for-public-name-resolution/0000-RDF-for-public-name-resolution.md

 `safe://<subName>.<subName>.<subName>.<subName>.<publicName>`

 - As above, resolving each additional substring, up to a defined maximum of redirects (implemented in the resolver.)
-	- I propose a Safe Browser redirect limit of 20 redirects per url resolution.
+	- Safe Browser will implement redirect limit of 10 redirects per url resolution.
 Any more than this would throw an error.

 Unavailability of any data being dereferenced will throw an error.

 #### 3. Path resolution

-`safe://<subName>.<publicName><path>`, eg `safe://pns.rf/resolution`
+`safe://<subName>.<publicName><path>`, eg `safe://pns.rfc/resolution`

-Once the final data has been resolved in a browser, if a `FilesContainer` type of `Resolvable Map` has been located, then the trailing url path would be resolved, too.
+Once the final data has been resolved in a browser, if a `Files Map` type of `Resolvable Map` has been located, then the trailing url path would be resolved, too.

 #### Data Structures